Thursday, 14/08/2025

 Green Credit – Key for Sustainable Finance Strategy

-On April 25, 2025, the State Bank of Vietnam (SBV), in collaboration with the Lao Dong (Labor) Newspaper, organized a Workshop themed “Unblocking Green Credit Flows” under the chairmanship of SBV First Deputy Governor Dao Minh Tu.
+On April 25, 2025, the State Bank of Vietnam (SBV), in collaboration with the Lao Dong (Labor) Newspaper, organized the Workshop themed “Unblocking Green Credit Flows” under the chairmanship of SBV First Deputy Governor Dao Minh Tu.

-Speaking at the Workshop, Deputy Governor Dao Minh Tu affirmed that green credit and ESG implementation are inevitable trends for sustainable development, thereby asserting the position and enhancing the competitiveness of the credit institutions, as well as expanding their cooperation and business opportunities.
+Speaking at the workshop, Deputy Governor Dao Minh Tu affirmed that green credit and ESG implementation are inevitable trends for sustainable development, thereby asserting the position and enhancing the competitiveness of the credit institutions, as well as expanding their cooperation and business opportunities.
 In addition, green credit is a critical resource to help businesses to improve and innovate their technologies, and to transition to green production.

 SBV First Deputy Governor Dao Minh Tu speaks at the Workshop